Genboo · 进步

 End-of-phase milestone

-Turn your capstone into shareable artifacts.
-Write up your work in research-paper format, ship an open-source contribution back to the ToddlerBot ecosystem, and present an 8-minute talk at the cohort showcase — same room, same standards as a top-lab progress review.
+Turn your work into shareable artifacts.
+Write up your capstone in research-paper format, prepare an open-source contribution back to the ToddlerBot ecosystem where applicable, and present an 8-minute talk at the cohort showcase.

 4-page technical paper (research-paper format)